 - 1-2 hours (minimum) of individual supervision

-- Opportunity to co-facilitate an Interpersonal Process Group
+- Opportunity to process observe an Interpersonal Process Group

 - Participate in clinical weekly meeting